-Doug Kerr, founder of Kerr Construction & Design, is proud of the lengths our company will go to improve a client's project in even small ways.
+Doug Kerr, the founder of Kerr Construction & Design, is proud of the lengths our company will go to improve a client’s project in even small ways.
 Our staff is imbued with concern about the quality of their work and are constantly thinking of improvements that can be made to benefit the client.

 Recently, we made a series of videos in which Doug shows the subtle yet thoughtful improvements made to a new laneway house build we have done in West Vancouver.

 The most major undertaking was replacing the usual foundation for the house in favour of using screw piles and metal reinforced foundation walls.
 This was done because the homeowner had several cherished trees within a foot of where the foundation needed to be placed and wanted to save them.

 As Doug explains in the video, a traditional foundation footing would have encroached too close to the trees, cutting their roots and causing their demise.
 The use of screw piles eliminated this threat, allowing the trees to continue to flourish without harm.

 Putting the electrical panel in the kitchen?
 No way

 The placing of the interior electrical panel for the house was a problem.
 Doug shows how this was solved.